deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 manoeuvre—slowly—across the ceiling, circling around Burgess who'd been sent aloft alone and clearly looked like he wanted to swear about it.

-"Go for the drum, I've got Baseball."
+"Go for the drum, I've got BASEBALL."
 Vandenberg said.

 Adam made a grunt that was supposed to be confirmation, and angled for the spot directly above the goal drum.
-Burgess and Vandenberg collided, resulting in the Delta man hanging off Baseball, gripping his legs.
+Burgess and Vandenberg collided, resulting in the Delta man hanging off BASEBALL, gripping his legs.
 It didn't seem to actually make a difference.

 "I can take both your asses!"
 Burgess was calling defiantly, though the